CGJennings/se3docs/docs/um-plugins-eonscat.md

 # `eonscat` links

 Its often useful to be able to point people to a specific plug-in when posting on forums and social media sites.
 To make this easy, Strange Eons supports a feature called `eonscat` ("eons cat") links.
-It works like this: you type the special marker `eonscat:` followed by text that identifies the plug-in(s) you want to point out to readers.
-The reader can then select this text, copy it, and switch to (or start) Strange Eons.
-Strange Eons will notice the special marker on the clipboard, open the plug-in catalogue, and use the following text to fill in the search filter.
+It works like this: you add the special marker `eonscat:` followed by some text that will identify the plug-in(s) you want to point out to readers.
+Readers select this text, copy it to the clipboard, and switch to (or start) Strange Eons.
+Strange Eons will notice the special marker on the clipboard, open the plug-in catalogue, and apply the text that follows it to the search filter.

 Here is an example: